apify/push-actor-action/README.md

 **working-directory** (optional): The working directory where the `.actor` folder is located.
 By default, it is the root of the repository.

+**secrets** (optional): A JSON object of secret names and values to be set using apify secrets add command.
+Each key-value pair will be added as a secret.

 ## Example usage

 ```yaml